aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertzoomframe/_index.md

 ---

-## insertZoomFrame(int, float, float, float, float, com.aspose.slides.ISlide, com.aspose.slides.IPPImage) method
+## insertZoomFrame(int index, float x, float y, float width, float height, Slide slide, PPImage image)  method

  Creates a new Zoom object and inserts it to a collection at the specified index.